Ontario election 2018 platform guide: Where the parties stand on everything from hydro bills to taxes to transit

 Liberal Party of Ontario

-When it comes to transit and transportation infrastructure, Liberals have promised to:
+When it comes to transit and transportation infrastructure, the Liberals have promised to:

 - Set aside $79 billion for different public transit projects—up $24 billion from the 2017 budget

-Note: *Correction: In an earlier version of this post, we said the NDP would convert all student debts into grants but they are only pledging to convert provincial loans for all new and current postsecondary students into grants.